Chapter 5

 After a moment, Eku caught Kolo’s eye and gave him a questioning look.

-Kolo motioned for Eku to lag a bit and when the adults were out of earshot said, “Yolumkono are part human; part beast.”
+He motioned for Eku and the others to lag a bit and when the adults were out of earshot said, “We tell scary stories about the yolumkono.
+The elders scared us with them when we were little and misbehaved.”

 Eku looked thoughtful for a moment, then concerned and asked, “A beast like a lion or a monkey or a plant eater?”